unwarymold9171/Py_Cert_Store/test/certs/README.md

 When prompted with a password leave the field blank.

-Re-generating the .p12 from the other provided cert files `openssl pkcs12 -export -out client-id.p12 -inkey key.pem -in certificate.pem -name "Rust Test Cert"`
+Re-generating the .p12 from the other provided cert files:
+- `openssl pkcs12 -export -out client-id.p12 -inkey key.pem -in certificate.pem -name "Rust Test Cert"`

 ## Windows